typedb/typedb-docs/09-schema/00-overview.md

 Highly interconnected data cannot be stored at scale without an underlying structure - one that is capable of expressing the complexity of the dataset, is easy to understand, and can be extended programmatically, at runtime.

 The schema defines a specific, explicit, high-level structure of data that is enforced across the dataset.
-This allows the database to provide logical integrity guarantees and consistency guarantees for our data Any attempt to add data not conforming to the defined schema is a schema violation and is not allowed.
+This allows the database to provide logical integrity guarantees and consistency guarantees for our data.
+Any attempt to add data not conforming to the defined schema is a schema violation and is not allowed.

 A well-constructed schema enables writing intuitive queries.
 Given such schema, you often find yourself writing queries that map seamlessly with how you form them as questions in your mind.